 Figure 6.
-Analysis of resistant starch-induced dynamical response in murine gut microbiota.
+Resistant starch-induced dynamical response in murine gut microbiota.
 A-C. Dynamical responses of bacterial load (A), gut microbiota composition (B), and SCFAs concentration (C) following resistant starch intervention.
 D. Dynamics of two putative resistant starch degraders. ϵ represents the growth impact of resistant starch and its posterior distributions are shown for each degrader.
 CI: credible interval.
 E. Ecological interactions between the two degraders.
 The arrow thickness is proportional to the posterior mean of the corresponding interaction coefficient.
 F. Mean baseline abundances of the two degraders.
-G. Ecological group dynamics of primary degraders of resistant starch, generic responders (resistant starch responders excluding the two degraders), and non-responders.
-H. Correlations among baseline abundance of un.
-Muribaculaceae, bacterial load and propionate concentration.
+G. Ecological group dynamics of primary degraders and generic responders of resistant starch as well as the non-responders.
+H. Correlations among baseline abundance of Muribaculaceae, bacterial load and propionate concentration.
 The time-averaged responses were calculated by dividing the area under the curve by the duration of observation.
 Dashed lines: Lowess regression.
 I. Prediction of SCFAs concentration from gut microbiota compsotion using a random forest regression model.
-“Interpolation” and “extrapolation” are two strategies of splitting all data into the training and test sets (see Fig. 5B for details).
-In all panels, Beijing (BJ), Guangdong (GD), Hunan (HN), Shanghai (SH) are four mice vendors.
-Lines (panels A,D,G) or height of stacked bands represent mean values across mice from the same vendor and shading areas (panels A,D,G) represent the standard error of the mean.
-Un.: unclassified/uncultured.
+“Interpolation” and “extrapolation” are two strategies of splitting all data into the training and test sets (the same as Fig. 5B).
+Lines (panels A,D,G) or height of stacked bands represent mean values across mice from the same vendor (n=5 for all vendors).
+Shading areas (panels A,D,G) represent the standard error of the mean.

 Methods